DebugSteven/ghc-compiler-errors/PITCHME.md

 Note:
 Really this is 2 errors, but they go really well hand in hand.
-The first error says we couldn't match the expected type of main, which is IO of something, with the actual type Int.
+The first error says we couldn't match the expected type of main, which is IO of something, with the actual type, in the type signature, Int.
 The compiler tells us on the 2nd error that we told them we would give them an Int, but we are actually providing an IO of Unit.
 It points to line 8, specifically at the expression: